Rustyb0y/resource/it-takes-two/README.md

 # It Takes Two

 This is part # of my full playthough of It Takes Two.

+It Takes Two is a thouroughly enjoyable game and highly recommended.

 ## Support